saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 # SentiVibe Product Documentation

 ## 1. Product Overview
-**SentiVibe** is an innovative web application designed to empower users with deep insights into public sentiment surrounding YouTube videos.
-By leveraging advanced AI, SentiVibe analyzes video comments to extract overall sentiment, emotional tones, key themes, and actionable summary insights.
-Beyond static reports, it now offers a **context-aware conversational AI** that can answer follow-up questions, drawing from the video analysis, top comments, and its own general knowledge.
-It also features **programmatic SEO**, automatically generating and publishing SEO-optimized blog posts for each video analysis, and organizing them in a searchable **Video Analysis Library**.
-The application now supports **multi-video comparisons**, allowing users to analyze and compare audience sentiment across several videos, complete with dedicated comparative insights and blog posts.
-It's an essential tool for content creators, marketers, researchers, and anyone interested in understanding audience reactions to online video content.
-The application now operates with a **public-first approach**, allowing unauthenticated users to access core analysis and library features, with enhanced theming options and a **simplified tiered offering system** to manage access and features.
+**SentiVibe** is an AI-powered insight platform that transforms unstructured YouTube video comments into a living, interactive intelligence hub.
+For data-driven content creators, marketers, and researchers who need to understand audience reception and public opinion on YouTube, SentiVibe provides a dynamic, conversational AI that answers your specific questions, automates the creation of SEO-optimized content from its findings, and ensures insights are always fresh and relevant.
+Unlike static sentiment analysis tools and manual comment review, SentiVibe offers an ongoing conversation and an evolving asset.

 **Mission:** To decode the voice of the crowd—transforming unstructured online reactions into clear, actionable insight.
-**Tagline:** “See what the crowd really feels.”
+**Tagline:** “SentiVibe: Your Audience, Understood.
+See what the crowd really feels.
+Then ask it anything.”
 **Extended Descriptor:** AI‑powered YouTube Comment Insights & Sentiment Analysis **Tone:** Professional clarity + warm confidence + data‑science credibility.
 **Voice keywords:** Insightful, factual, transparent, modern, minimal.